top of page

 1910-1919

 The Jewish Life in the Country Communities Study (Volume II), by SA Friends of Beit Hatfutsot chapter on Vryburg claims that Woolf Goldwater - then President of the Community - taught Hebrew to the children between 1912-1914.
 Woolf applied for citizenship on 29 August 1899, after having been in the Colony for five years at the age of 42.
 He hailed from Szagarren or Zagare (Kovna) in Lithuania and is listed as a general dealer living in Uitenhage.
 Woolf was a stalwart of the Uitenhage community and served as its President and spearheaded the construction of the local synagogue - between 1907 to 1911 (Addleson, p.
 311).
 Woolf's wife Dora (nee Harmel) passed away in Uitenhage in April 1916 and it appears they had left Vryburg by then.
-They are listed as hotel proprietors and had six children.
-Their eldest daughter, Matilda, was married to David Smollan, who owned the Grand Hotel.
+The Goldwater's are listed as hotel proprietors and had six children.
+Their eldest daughter, Matilda, was married to David Smollan, who owned the Grand Hotel min Vryburg.
 This explains why Woolf Goldwater got to Vryburg.
-Goldwater probably also provided spiritual leadership and his appointment provides evidence that the community was formalized before 1912.
-In 1914, Rabbi Lieberman, was appointed as the town’s first rabbi.
-He served the community until 1926.
-The appointment of a rabbi points to the existence of a substantial community by then.
-When Irwin Aubrey Hartogs (from Cape Town) married Hettie Sonnenberg on 14 July 1915 in Vryburg, the wedding certificate suggests ceremony was officiated by the local magistrate and not Rabbi Lieberman Hetty was the daughter of Theodore Sonnenberg (mayor of Vryburg) and Bertha (nee Bing) and Irwin (1890-1970) was the son of Samuel and Doretta Hartogs.
-This ceremony speaks volumes for the level of observance practiced by the German Jews who were prominent in the economic and social life of the town and district.
-Economically, the Sonnennberb's were the possibly the most economically significant family - owning farms and Solomons Stores.
-The wealth was astoundinmg even by national levels.
-A 1911 (25 August) article in the Northern News found by Anney Garnett tells how Max Sonnenberg drove the 112 kilometres to Geluk in three hours.
-He was one of the earliest people in Vryburg to own a car.
+Goldwater probably also provided spiritual leadership and his appointment suggests that the community was formalized before 1912.
+Years later, Harry Goldwater, the son of Woolf brother of Mathilda Smollan (married to David), served as a GP in Vryburg.

 In 1919 a Zionist Society was established.
 According to the Jewish Life in the Country Communities Study (Volume II), by SA Friends of Beit Hatfutsot it was headed by an H. Abrahamson (presumably Harry).
-Harry Abramson was the father of the infant Segoite buried in the local Jewish cemetery.
+Harry Abramson, a storekeeper, was the father of the infant Segoite buried in the local Jewish cemetery.
 He seems to have been from Latvia and died in 1933 at the age of 68.
 His partner was Samuel Solomon Kaplan.
 Son of Moses and Fannie who were from Ponevezh (Panevezys in Lithuanian).
 Samuel Kaplan was on the school board.
 The two set up shop in 1919 and went under in 1922 - then leaving Vryburg.
 Harry Abrahamson seems to have passed over the Zionist baton to Woolf Goldwater by 1920.
 This we glean from two Zionist Record reports we came across.
 One in 1921 reports on an activity in 1921 at the Grand Hotel - owned by the Smollan family.
 According to this article, Woolf was the President of the local Zionist Society.
 From a later report we see that Woolf was still the leader in 1925.
-According to the article a Mr. Shein came to Vryburg and Taungs for the JNF.
-The article also mentions Woolf and Sam Friedman and Simon Lieberthal.
+According to the article a Mr. Shein came to Vryburg and Taungs for the Jewish National Fund (JNF).
+The article also mentions Woolf and Sam Friedman (from Mazaik) and Simon Lieberthal. â€‹

 The Lieberthal-Friedman family alight: